 One last note, for a basement bedroom to be considered a “true bedroom,” the windows must pass egress.
-This means, that there could be useable rooms that aren’t considered actual bedrooms in the house listing.
+This means there could be useable rooms that aren’t considered actual bedrooms in the house listing.

 3) Number of Washrooms

-Make note of the type of plumbing fixtures in each washroom.
-A home could have 4 washrooms with only 1 shower and no bath tubs.
+Make a note of the type of plumbing fixtures in each washroom.
+For example, a home could have four bathrooms with only one shower and no bathtubs.

 4) Age of Home

-This is a decision that should be made based on the number and extent of the upgrades and repairs you intend to do.
+This decision is based on the number and extent of the upgrades and repairs you intend to do.
 There’s nothing wrong with older homes, as long as you know that the upgrading costs will be more than with a newer home.
 However, this should be reflected in the price.